-Q How can school principals, district curriculum directors, or district superintendent access CDT results?
+Q How can school principals and district curriculum directors or superintendents access CDT results?

-A School principals, district curriculum directors, and district superintendents must have a DRC INSIGHT Portal user account with the appropriate permissions.
+A School principals must have school PA eDIRECT user accounts, and district curriculum directors or superintendents must have district PA eDIRECT user accounts with the appropriate permissions.
 A school user will have access to all of the students/groups in the school, and a district user will have access to all the students/groups in a district.
-Refer to the DRC INSIGHT Portal User Guide and the CDT Administration Guide for additional information and instructions.
+Refer to the Classroom Diagnostic Tools User Guide and the Classroom Diagnostic Tools Interactive Reports User Guide for additional information and instructions.